PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 templates.
 Either you can combine two or more `@pytest.mark.parametrize` decorators, more fixtures, or both together.

-Note that the bellow example is not very well written and I don't encourage to write code like that, but it serves a purpose. :trollface:
+Note that the example below is not very well written and I don't encourage to write code like that, but it serves a purpose.

 ```python
 @pytest.fixture(scope='module', params=[3, 6, 9, 333])